ctSkennerton/GTDBLite/README.md

 downloaded from NCBI or IMG which will already be quite large and therefore probably not worth copying.

 ### Adding genomes

-### Adding genomes

-All genomes need to be run through CheckM before they can be added into the database; save the CheckM results using output format 2 (`-o 2`) and with the simple table (`--tab_table`) to file.
+All genomes need to be run through CheckM before they can be added into the database; save the CheckM results to a file using the `--tab_table` option.
 You must also have a three column batchfile that describes the genomes that you want to add, the first column is the *full path* to the file containing the genome, the second column is the name of the genome, the third column is a short description of the genome.